Our founding connection to the Civic Design Center in Nashville keeps us engaged in urban design for the state’s capital.

 Students in Prof. T.K.
 Davis’s Urban Design Studio at the Civic Design Center in Nashville spend each summer envisioning urban reformation and design for the Nashville area.

 The experience of this off-campus study is unparalleled.
 Students discover the challenges of participatory planning, an approach they would not typically encounter in an architecture curriculum.
 Working together with citizens from diverse backgrounds, they learn how to clearly communicate ideas to non-professionals, work collaboratively and build a consensus while being immersed in a living laboratory–the city.

 Students also connect their ideas to real-life problems to address needs in Nashville.

 When healing a neighborhood is the object, students’ work has a certain edge, immediacy and authenticity that couldn’t exist without this real-world experience.

 In 2000, now-Prof. Emeritus Mark Schimmenti and other key stakeholders founded the center to engage many voices to elevate the quality of Nashville’s built environment.
 Prof. Schimmenti served as the first design director, and in 2004, Prof. Davis assumed the role while continuing his faculty duties in Knoxville.
-Deeper still, alumnus Gary Gaston serves at the executive director for NCDC, hosting our studios and mentoring college interns.
+Deeper still, alumnus Gary Gaston serves at the executive director for CDC, hosting our studios and mentoring college interns.